Theoretical analysis of telescopic oscillations in multi-walled carbon nanotubes: Telescopic oscillations in DWCNT

 Considering the long-amplitude oscillations of multi-walled nanotube we assumed that some nanotube's shells can be bounded by the defects, but in the case of thermal oscillations we should take into account the motion of all shells because amplitudes of their oscillations are of the same order and much lesser then interatomic distance.
+For simplicity assume that all MWCNT's shells are equal in length.

-The MWCNT's thermal oscillations frequencies were obtained by solving the system of equations for longitudinal displacements of tubes with forces defined by the expression above for the intertube potential.
-In the continuum model arbitrary multi-walled nanotube can be characterized by the inner shell radius $r_0$, number of shells $n$ under consideration and the constant distance between adjacent shells ($d=0.34 nm$).
+We obtained the MWCNT's thermal oscillations frequencies by solving the system of equations for longitudinal displacements of tubes with forces defined by the expression above for the intertube potential.
+In the continuum model arbitrary multi-walled nanotube can be characterized by the inner shell radius $r_0$, the number of shells $n$ under consideration and the constant distance between adjacent shells ($d=0.34$ nm).

-Considering only adjacent shells interaction we find explicit values of the consequent MWCNT eigenfrequencies $\omega_i, i=\overline{1..n}$.
-The least eigenvalue is always equals to zero corresponding to the whole nanotube translational motion.
-The numerical analysis shows that the maximal frequency depends on the MWCNT characteristics but in case of tube with large number of shells ($n \gtrsim 10$) it tends to the asymptotic value which depends only on the tubes length:
+Considering only adjacent shells interaction we find explicit values of the consequent MWCNT eigenfrequencies $\omega_i, i=\overline{1..n}$ (fig. \ref{pic4}).
+The smallest eigenvalue is always equal to zero corresponding to the whole nanotube translational motion.
+The analysis shows that the maximal frequency depends on the MWCNT characteristics but in case of tube with large number of shells ($n \gtrsim 10$) it tends to the asymptotic value which depends only on the tubes length (fig. \ref{pic5}):

-The obtained value of maximal frequency is seems too low for real tubes because defects may rise the longitudinal rigidity of MWCNT.
-The minimal oscillation frequency strongly depends on the number of shells and can be found using the following interpolation formula
+The obtained value of maximal frequency is underestimated for real tubes because defects may increase the longitudinal rigidity of MWCNT.
+The minimal oscillation frequency strongly depends on the number of shells (as a result of increasing of the outer shell mass) and can be found using the following interpolation formula (fig. \ref{pic5})